 Epitalon (Epithalon)

-Epitalon (Ala-Glu-Asp-Gly) is a synthetic tetrapeptide developed in the 1980s–90s by Vladimir Khavinson's group at the St Petersburg Institute of Bioregulation and Gerontology, and proposed as a telomerase activator and pineal-gland modulator.
-The clinical literature is dominated by small, mostly unblinded studies from a single research network with serious methodological concerns (limited randomization, soft endpoints, no independent Western replication).
-Epitalon is not approved as a medicinal product by the FDA or EMA.
-The FDA placed it on the 503A Category 2 bulk-substance list in 2023, then removed it on 22 April 2026 alongside eleven other peptides whose nominators withdrew, with a formal PCAC consultation scheduled for 24 July 2026.
-It is sold internationally as a research peptide; longevity or telomerase claims are not supported by adequately powered, independently replicated trials.
+Epitalon (Ala-Glu-Asp-Gly) is a synthetic peptide of four amino acids (a tetrapeptide).
+Vladimir Khavinson's group developed it in the 1980s and 90s, at the St Petersburg Institute of Bioregulation and Gerontology.
+It is promoted as a telomerase activator and a tuner of the pineal gland.
+But the evidence is weak.
+The clinical studies are small and mostly unblinded, and they come from a single research network.
+They have serious flaws: little randomization, soft endpoints, and no independent Western replication.
+Epitalon is not approved as a medicine by the FDA or EMA.
+The FDA put it on the 503A Category 2 bulk-substance list in 2023.
+Then it removed Epitalon on 22 April 2026, along with eleven other peptides whose backers withdrew.
+A formal PCAC review is set for 24 July 2026.
+Epitalon is sold worldwide as a research peptide, so you may see it online.
+Its longevity and telomerase claims are not backed by large, independently replicated trials.

 Sources